Heston Community School seeks to promote equality and celebrate the diversity within our community.

 What are the protected characteristics?

 The Equality Act 2010 was introduced to ensure protection on the grounds of specific characteristics [protected characteristics].
-For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their gender; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.
+For schools, this means that it is unlawful to discriminate against students or treat them less favourably because of their sex; race; disability; religion or belief; gender reassignment; sexual orientation; pregnancy or maternity.
 Marriage, civil partnerships and age are also 'protected characteristics'.
 These apply to staff but not students in schools.

 Our Equality Duty [see Policies] contains information about how the School complies with the Public Sector Equality Duty.
 Guidance is given to staff and outside visitors on the School’s approach to promoting equality.